First I was going to write a post recapping the last five years, like this anniversary post from year 1.

 So many entrepreneurs think you have to be working 60 and 70 hour weeks all the time.
 Sure early on you need to work really hard.
 And you have to continue to work hard at times to maintain it.
 But I generally don’t overwork myself and I always make time for play.

-My business may not grow as fast as some others because I’m not doing working on it day and night, 24 hours out of the day – but it’s been more sustainable because I don’t do that.
+My business may not grow as fast as some others because I’m not doing work on it day and night, 24 hours out of the day – but it’s been more sustainable because I don’t do that.
 I’ve had more fun during the process because work isn’t always the number one priority.
 I’ve essentially achieved balance when most entrepreneurs can’t, won’t, or don’t want to.

 That’s the secret.
 Because I don’t overwork myself, during the times I am working I love it.
 I’m in the zone, it’s my primary focus, and I can give my all to it.
 But often, once noon hits, I’m out.